 A police force includes the 43 police forces in England and Wales, the National Crime Agency, the Ministry of Defence Police, the Civil Nuclear Constabulary and the British Transport Police.

 Super-complaints must be made to Her Majesty’s Chief Inspector of Constabulary.
 However, they will be considered by HMICFRS, the College of Policing and the IOPC, who will together decide what (if anything) needs to happen as a result of the super-complaint.

 The super-complaints system is designed to identify systemic issues which are not otherwise dealt with by the existing complaints systems.
 When deciding whether to make a super-complaint, designated bodies should think carefully about whether the super-complaint route is the most effective, as the system is not intended to replace the existing complaint systems.
-For example, if you have found a potential individual conduct or performance problem that you want to be dealt with as a complaint, you should submit a separate complaint to the relevant force.
+For example, if you have a complaint against the police, please contact the police force in question, or the Independent Office for Police Conduct.

 Who can make a super-complaint?